mystic-lab/axelar-transfer/README.md

 # Initialize everything needed
 make init

-# Start a local Agoric chain and local Axelar chain
+# Start a local Agoric chain.
+Wait for the chain to start spitting out blocks.
+Keep running and go to a new terminal.
+agoric start local-chain --reset

+# print out the repl address (do not clear this, keep this present)
+agoric open --repl

+# start the repl/ag-solo.
+Keep running
+agoric start local-solo --reset

+# In another terminal start a local Axelar chain.
+Will log to log file in Axelar directory
 make start

 # Wait for the chains to start up by checking logs.
-When producing blocks run this IN A NEW TERMINAL to start axelar local evm mock chains.
+When producing blocks run this IN ANOTHER NEW TERMINAL to start axelar local evm mock chains.
+Keep running
 cd ~/axelar-transfer/axelar-local-gmp-examples
 npm run build
 node scripts/createLocal

-# then in the original terminal run this to start up the Axelar tofnd process
+# then in a free terminal run this to start up the Axelar tofnd process
 make start-tofnd

 # Finally start the vald Axelar process